 Fostering the facts

 - Children who are adopted from foster care were not in care because of anything that they did wrong.
 For many different reasons, their birth parents were not able to take care of them.
-No matter what we think of our children’s birth parents, it is important not to be negative about them in front of the children.
+No matter what we think of their life choices or the circumstances that made adoption necessary, it is important we reserve judgement and speak respectfully about our children's birth family, particularly in front of the children.